KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 ### 4.3 CP and the Co-Expressive Coordinate

-At \( \chi = 1 \), the system achieves **co-expressive equilibrium** — where neither centropic nor entropic expression prevails.
+At \( \chi = 1 \), the system reaches **co-expressive balance** — the ratio-condition in which neither centropic nor entropic expression prevails.

+This condition is not CP itself.

+CP is ontologically pre-hypostatic: the closure condition of the requisites where zero and infinity enter convergence without fusion.
+It belongs to the L₀ / pre-hypostatic structure of bifurcal coherence, not to manifest oriented motion.

-CP is ontologically pre-hypostatic.
-The condition \( \chi = 1 \) is not CP itself, but the **hypostatic manifestation of CP** within expressed motion — a structural reverberation of the requisite-level closure within the domain of expression.
+The condition \( \chi = 1 \) is therefore best understood as the **co-expressive coordinate** within \( \chi \)-space: the expressed ratio that corresponds analogically to CP symmetry, without being identical to CP.

-The pre-hypostatic CP is the **closure condition** where:
+The pre-hypostatic CP is the closure condition where:

 \[
 0 \rightleftharpoons \infty
 \]

 Zero and infinity converge without fusion.
-The requisites achieve equilibrium, and orientation becomes the determining factor for subsequent motion.
+This convergence establishes the structural condition under which orientation may subsequently emerge, but it is not itself an enacted orientational state.

+> **Note on Balance, Dynamic Stabilization, and Equilibrium:**
+> In this document, **balance** must be read according to structural context.
+>
+> **Co-expressive balance** refers to the ratio-condition \( \chi = 1 \), where centropic and entropic expression are equally weighted.
+>
+> This is not the same as **dynamic stabilization**, where a moving system maintains poise through continual correction, adjustment, and enacted orientation.
+A body remaining upright while moving is not in strict equilibrium; it is stabilizing itself through motion.
+>
+> Nor is \( \chi = 1 \) identical with **CP / Kaion**.
+CP names the pre-hypostatic convergence condition of zero and infinity without fusion. \( \chi = 1 \) names the corresponding co-expressive coordinate within oriented expression.
+>
+> Thus:
+>
+> - **CP / Kaion** = convergence condition prior to, or at the limit of, motion
+> - **\( \chi = 1 \)** = co-expressive ratio within \( \chi \)-space
+> - **Dynamic stabilization** = maintained poise through ongoing orientation
+> - **Frozen equilibrium** = fixed balance in which enacted orientation ceases

 ### 4.4 Limit Cases